 Matrix management and lack of clarity improves engagement

-A recent McKinsey article “Revisiting the matrix organization” quotes a Gallup survey finding that employees in matrix feel less clear about what’s expected of them than their non-matrixed counterparts.
+A 2016 McKinsey article “Revisiting the matrix organization” quotes a Gallup survey finding that employees in matrix feel less clear about what’s expected of them than their non-matrixed counterparts.
 But maybe other findings in the survey show that this is a good thing!

 A disappointing finding is that most people in organizations, whether matrixed or not are not engaged with their jobs this has serious implications for productivity, quality and retention but is consistent with previous surveys on this topic.